 Certain companies save money by pooling resources.
-If there are smaller moves going between nearby cities at similar times then you can find a company that shares transportation costs.
-Although this is cheaper you are trading speed and flexibility so if there is anything you need urgently on the other end of your move make sure that you have other arrangements in place.
+So, if there are smaller moves going between nearby cities at similar times then you can find a company that shares a lorry for different loads.
+Although this is cheaper, you are trading speed and flexibility so if there is anything you need urgently on the other end of your move make sure that you have other arrangements in place.

 Whether or not it is possible for you to share a move depends on the volume of things that you want to move.
 Normally you can only share a move if you are moving a small amount of things and are not close to filling the lorry.

-Removals company offer extra services in order to make your life easier when it comes to the hard work assoicated with moving.
-Unfortunately, these do have costs associated with them.
-The most common extra services include:
+Removal companies offer extra services in order to make your life easier.
+Unfortunately, these come with added costs.
+The most common extra services are:

 - Renting a storage unit